nuPRISM/mpmt-test-stand/README.md

 You can type ? and hit enter to see a list of available commands.

-**NOTE: **You must exit the MessageTerminal before trying to flash new firmware to the Arduino since only one program can communicate with the serial port at a time.
+**NOTE**: You must exit the MessageTerminal before trying to flash new firmware to the Arduino since only one program can communicate with the serial port at a time.

 ### Debugging